walletd/walletd/UPGRADING.md

     * Uses MnemonicBuilder instead of MnemonicStyleBuilder (MnemonicStyleBuilder trait was renamed to MnemonicBuilder)

+* Changes to crate re-exports
+    * Addition and re-export of a prelude module
     * No longer re-exporting BlockchainGeneral and CryptoWalletGeneral (no longer there in walletd_coin_core crate)

-* Additional re-exports

-* Addition of prelude module

-* Changes to crate re-exports
     * Add export to prelude module
     * Add re-export to Language from walletd_mnemonics_core
     * Add re-export to Blockstream from walletd_bitcoin